7 min read · Cost

 Quick Answers

-Then you may be talking to a tier of contractors that all cut similar corners.
-Expand to contractors with stronger reputations and warranty terms; expect 15–30% higher pricing for substantially different scope quality.
+Then you may be talking to one tier of contractors that all cut the same corners.
+Widen your search to firms with stronger reputations and written warranty terms, and expect meaningfully higher pricing that reflects genuinely different scope quality.
+Three matching low numbers tell you about that tier, not about what the job actually costs to do right.

 Sources